-For quality fascial release work you will need a qualified trainer, such as those here at CoActive Health.
+For quality fascial release work you will need a qualified personal trainer, such as those here at CoActive Health.
 However, a simple drill that anybody can do is rolling the soles of your feet.
 This will help release the facia of the feet as well as stimulating the reflexology points of the foot thus up regulating the central nervous system.
 Start with 60 secs on each foot.

 For the weighted stretch you can use a seated calf machine.
 This will isolate the soleus muscle which is the muscle mainly responsible for restriction around the ankle in the squat.
 Aim for a set before squatting of 6 reps with 6 sec holds in stretch position.